damianhakert/damianhakert.github.io/source/posts/2016-08-31-designing-issue-boards.html.md

 twitter_image: '/images/tweets/designing-issue-boards.png'
 ---

-Accurate planning and coordination of each release at GitLab is critical to shipping useful features on time.
-In order to improve our planning process, not only ourselves but also for everyone who uses GitLab, we took a look at our existing features that help teams organize issues.
+Accurate planning and coordination of each release at GitLab is critical to shipping useful features on time.In order to improve our planning process, not only ourselves but also for everyone who uses GitLab, we took a look at our existing features that help teams organize issues.
 From here, we determined that our current [Milestone Board](/2016/08/05/feature-highlight-set-dates-for-issues/#milestones) was not powerful enough for larger teams or more complex projects.
 The team then began to brainstorm ideas for designing and implementing a new type of board that allows users to visually plan issues.

 <!--more-->